Wanjin5508/fs/Struktur - in detail 1.md

 - RQ 2: _"Welche Herausforderungen und Chancen bietet die Integration von KI in bestehende algorithmische Handelssysteme?"_

 ## 5.3 Reflexion und Ausblick

+HFT(or AT) has become an important part of futures markets around the globe, and its role is growing with advancing technology for exchanges and traders, especially for the Asia‐Pacific markets(1-7).

 Ausblick auf zukünftige Forschungen, wobei zwischen allgemeiner KI und generativer KI (basierend auf großen Sprachmodellen) unterschieden wird.